au en false false Default

 Source: BofA Global Research (via S&P Global Market Intelligence).
 Data as of August 2024.

-We expect the gold price to remain supported around current levels with potential to go higher when western investors decide it is time to search for the benefits gold has historically offered being a defensive opportunity, agnostic to economic conditions and a hedge against uncertainty.
+We expect the gold price to remain supported around current levels with potential to go higher when Western investors decide it is time to search for the benefits gold has historically offered being a defensive opportunity, agnostic to economic conditions and a hedge against uncertainty.
 This should lead to more appetite for gold stocks and a re-rating of the sector to reflect valuation multiples more in-line with those observed in previous gold bull markets.

 Chart 2: Adjusted market cap per ounce of reserve (divided by gold price)